 If you’re looking for a great winter activity to help keep you fit and active, why not add snowshoeing to your outdoor repertoire?
 Not only is it good aerobic exercise, it’s the perfect excuse to explore your favorite trails once the snow starts to fall.
 By distributing weight over a larger area, snowshoes allow wearers to hike more efficiently than just wearing winter boots alone.
-As a result, you can hike through deep powder without sinking up to your knees.
+As a result, you can trek through deep powder without sinking up to your knees.

-When choosing a new pair of snowshoes, it’s important to consider a few different factors, most notably size and the terrain you’ll be hiking.
-Generally speaking, the taller and heavier you are, the larger the snowshoes need to be to prevent sinking into the snow.
+When choosing a new pair of snowshoes, it’s important to consider a few different factors, most notably size and the terrain you’ll be hiking on.
+Generally speaking, the taller and heavier you are, the larger the snowshoes need to be to prevent you from sinking into the snow.
 Additionally, snowshoe designs incorporate different types of traction systems for users who are hiking on flat terrain, hilly trails, or in the mountains, though there are models adept at hiking in a variety of conditions.
 To help make your decision easier, here are the best snowshoes currently available.

 The best overall — MSR Lightning Ascent ($300)

 Lightweight, fast, and durable, MSR’s Lightning Ascent snowshoes are versatile enough to be used on just about any type of terrain.
 The company’s PosiLock bindings firmly attach to most kinds of boots without restricting motion in any way.
 This is crucial for maintaining traction, particularly when moving up and down steep slopes.
 The Lightning Ascent’s easy to use features make them beginner friendly, yet they offer enough stability and support to please veteran snowshoers, too.
 Built to handle deep snow but just as agile in icy conditions, this is the absolute best snowshoe available at the moment.